 - Meanwhile, beat eggs and milk together in a medium bowl; season with salt and pepper.

-- Add bacon, peppers, onion and cheese to bowl.
+- Add bacon, peppers, onion, and cheese to the bowl.
 Mix to combine all ingredients.

-- Remove potatoes from oven and press potatoes down firmly with spoon (I found my fingers to work better than spoon) so that they are spread out like mini pie crusts.
-Potatoes should cover bottom and sides of each hole.
+- Remove potatoes from oven and press potatoes down firmly with a spoon (I found my fingers to work better than a spoon) so that they are spread out like mini pie crusts.
+Potatoes should cover the bottom and sides of each hole.